 Tap into your emergency fund

-It’s okay to tap into your emergency fund if it will help you make a mortgage or credit card payment.
-After all, that’s what it’s there for and you need to stay current on your bills.
-Just be sure to replenish the fund when your finances improve, and never spend more from this fund than you absolutely must.
+It’s OK to tap into your emergency fund when it is a true emergency and you need to make a mortgage or credit card payment.
+After all, that’s what it’s there for.
+Just be sure to replenish the fund when your finances improve.
+And never spend more from this fund than you absolutely must.

 Refinance your car payment

 Eliminating or reducing a high car payment can make an immediate positive impact to your budget.
 Refinancing your auto loan generally allows you to save money by getting a lower interest rate and/or a lower monthly payment on a new loan.
 The lower monthly payments allow you to free up money for other essentials.

 Avoid payday lenders!
 High interest rates and fees for these types of loans can really add up.
 You might even find the amount you’re paying in fees and interest is greater than the amount of the loan.
 Instead, consider applying for a Salary Advance Loan or a Open-End Signature Personal Loan to help you with the extra spending power you need.

 Unless you’ve exhausted all other resources, don’t borrow from your retirement accounts.
 Times may be tough, but it’s important to continue funding your retirement.
 If you borrow money from your retirement accounts, you may owe taxes on your withdrawal.
 If you’re under age 59½, you may also have to pay a 10% penalty.
 Roth IRA rules are less stringent, but keep in mind that everything you spend now means less money available when you retire.

 Make a plan

 After you’ve reviewed your budget and you’re still facing financial difficulty, use this fillable worksheet to help you figure out which bills to pay now and which you may need to ask your creditors about payment arrangements.
 Finally, you can consider exploring the no-cost Financial Counseling Program available to LGFCU members.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.